arvinth10/preppi/README.md

 # Preppi
-Google home action that helps people prepare for presentations
+A Google Action that helps people prepare for presentations and memorize things.